Engineering manager responsibilities: What you need to know

 Just like a cup of coffee in the morning, daily stand-up meetings are a great way to kickstart the day.
 Conducting stand-ups is an essential part of being an engineering manager.
 They help you gain a well-rounded perspective of your team's progress.

-Stand-up meetings are a quick way to know about every individual’s work status and if there are any blockers that will slow them down.
+Stand-up meetings are a quick way to know about every individual’s work status and if any blockers will slow them down.
 Then, you can find ways to tackle the hindrance and delegate tasks accordingly.
 These daily meetings are also great for encouraging team communication and making your engineers feel supported.

 As interruptions can kill developer productivity, having the standup meeting at the start of the day frees up developers to focus on their main tasks.